-Swan dive into some sauce, sink your fork into some juicy meat, and impress everyone at your table with this Smothered Pork Chops recipe!
+Swan dive into sauce, sink your fork into some juicy meat, and impress everyone at your table with this Smothered Pork Chops recipe!

 As these creamy smothered pork chops declaratively prove, it does not have to be this way!